About Darwen Camera Club

 Our evenings are themed each week, and we recommend anyone thinking of joining comes along to several of our meetings over the course of a month before committing to join.
 This way you'll see a variety of subjects covered and also experience our informal monthly competition, which visitors may enter.
 Whatever your expertise we're sure you will pick up useful tips and ideas which will help improve your images and make you a better photographer.

 To become a member, our annual subscriptions are currently £35 for individuals and £60 for a joint membership, payable in January each year.
-In addition to our club programme activities, members are able to enter regional competitions, display their prints in the library in our annual exhibition and use club facilities, as well as joining us on our summer photographic evenings out.
+In addition to our club programme activities, members are able to (if they wish) enter regional competitions, seek national photographic accreditations, display their prints in the library in our annual exhibition and use club facilities, as well as joining us on our summer photographic evenings out.